Get to know yourself

 Attend workshops and events

 Getting part-time work is a great way to help build your confidence and develop your employability skills.
-Attend our part-time jobs fair (Wednesday 2 October 2019)
+Search for part-time jobs in myCareer.

 How we can help you